 Almost thirteen people are dying per month on Irish roads in 2017, according to figures from the Road Safety Authority.

-The figures show data form January to 30th June 2017 and are released as Minister for Transport, Tourism, and Sport Shane Ross proposed tougher sanctions on drink drivers.
+The figures show data from January to 30th June 2017 and are released as Minister for Transport, Tourism, and Sport Shane Ross proposed tougher sanctions on drink drivers.

 The figures are also released as the ongoing scandal surrounding An Garda Síochana and the exaggerated breath tests rumbles on.
 It emerged last week that there may be more faked breath tests than previously thought.